Nael-Nathanael/hotel-ebony-backend/README.md

-# Backend for Altha.co.id
+# Backend for panel hotel ebony

-APIs for Altha.co.id, created using CodeIgniter 4
+APIs for panel hotel ebony, created using CodeIgniter 4